SolderedElectronics/Inkplate-documentation/source/arduino.rst

     Returns nothing.

 * **Description**:
-    | Puts all data in frame buffer to screen.
+    | Displays all data in frame buffer to screen.

 * **Example**:
     .. code-block:: c